Mass media in India: Ownership and funding

-Funding ideology

-Investor Rohini Nilekani explains her ideology as follows:

-"In my case, my ideology, if I must confess to one, is that of the preservation of diversity.
-As a funder, I am willing to support individuals and institutions that are demonstrably committed to the largest public interest, that demonstrate high integrity and clarity of thought [...]
-I am quite okay with differing points of view.
-That’s why I can comfortably fund a somewhat 'right-wing' think tank, even as I fund something 'left-wing' like EPW.
-This is important to explain, because, in my understanding, I am true to a higher ideology, which is freedom of expression, freedom of the press."

 Criticism

 Some sections of Indian media—controlled by businessmen, politicians, and government bureaucrats—are facing criticism for biased, motivated reporting, behaving as one-party-owned or governing-party-owned outlets, and selective presentation.
 After the devastating earthquake in Nepal on 25 April 2015, in spite of India helping, tweets from Nepal trended that effectively said, "Go home, Indian media".
 Disturbed by corruption, Delhi Chief Minister Arvind Kejriwal made a suggestion on 3 May 2015 to put Indian media outlets on public trial.
 On 8 May 2015, the then-I & B Minister, Arun Jaitley, echoed similar rhetoric, saying that there was a "flood of channels but dearth of facts".
 A lot of mainstream media channels have lately been accused of printing and telecasting unverified and biased information which they retracted later.
 In a few instances, content from parody accounts on Twitter were cited as sources.
 Indian mainstream media has often been accused of showing sensationalized news items.
 In March 2018, the then-Chief Justice of India Dipak Misra said that, "journalists cannot write anything they imagine and behave as if they are sitting in some pulpit".
 Godi media is a pejorative term coined and popularised by former NDTV journalist Ravish Kumar referring to sensationalist, biased Indian mainstream media outlets which have supported the ruling BJP government of India since 2014.

 In a speech in July 2022, Chief Justice of India N. V. Ramana criticized Indian media outlets and accused them of running Kangaroo courts and running agenda-driven debates without any accountability, which he thinks is bad for democracy.
 A report by Oxfam and Newslaundry found out that general category employees constitute around 90% of leadership positions in the Indian media, which means that marginalized communities like Dalits, Adivasis and Bahujans do not have adequate representation.